When Your Child Has Pityriasis Rosea

-Give your child over-the-counter (OTC) antihistamine medicine to relieve itching.
+If needed, give your child over-the-counter (OTC) antihistamine medicine to ease itching.
 These types of medicine may cause sleepiness.

-Apply an OTC medicine, such as hydrocortisone cream, to the skin to relieve itching.
+Put an OTC medicine such as hydrocortisone cream on the skin to ease itching.
 Wash your hands with warm water and soap before and after you apply the medicine.

-A small amount of natural sunlight (5 to 10 minutes a day for several days) may be beneficial in relieving more significant itching.
+A small amount of natural sunlight (5 to 10 minutes a day for several days) may help ease more severe itching.

 Talk with your healthcare provider about any severe itching, some prescription medicines may be helpful.

 Call your child's healthcare provider if your child has: